-- Wrong Targets – Your PPC ads and SEO optimization campaigns are not targeting your customer demographics.
-For example, Life Insurance ads on children apps/websites or Auto Insurance ads for people who do not own a vehicle.
+- Wrong Targets – Your PPC ads and SEO campaigns are not targeting your customer demographics.
+For example, life insurance ads on children apps/websites or auto insurance ads for people who do not own a vehicle.

 2. The Opinion Stage

 Please note that the next three stages – Opinion, Consideration, Evaluation, are very intricately connected.

 During the purchase cycle, the customer thought process tends to oscillate between them.

 The following are the impacts of the opinion stage on the customer’s purchase process.